 Solution: A user-friendly and powerful data platform

 ianTECH selected Castor EDC for its user-friendly interface and tools.
 They stated that the platform enabled their team to efficiently run an international study without the burden of paperwork and bureaucracy. ianTECH used several of Castor’s features to complete the trial, including electronic data capture, archiving, randomization, verification and monitoring.
 Tyler Welling, a researcher on the team, said he found Castor easy to customize and well suited for the team’s research needs.Explore Castor's medical device data platform

 “I actually didn’t need to watch the tutorial videos.
 I just jumped right in and explored the system.”

 Result: Successfully established the safety and performance of miLOOP

 At only a fraction of the cost of other enterprise systems, Castor EDC was deployed and fully operational within several days of finalization of the protocol. ianTECH was then able to capture data on their 101 subjects over the course of one weekend!

-Congratulations to Dr. Sean Ianchulev and his team for successfully completing the study and publishing their results in the British Journal of Ophthalmology!
-We look forward to collaborating with ianTECH on future studies.
+Congratulations to Dr. Sean Ianchulev and his team for successfully establishing the safety and performance of miLOOP and publishing their results in the British Journal of Ophthalmology. miLOOP was then purchased by Carl Zeiss Meditec in October of 2018!